This National Heroes’ Day, we pay a tribute to OFWs who work tirelessly and selflessly to provide the best life for their families at home.

 OFWs face bigger sacrifices.

 Contrary to what others might think about international migration, working as an OFW is far from perfect.
-Apart from being separated from your family for a long time, seeking a better future also involves more significant risks and challenges.
+Apart from enduring the separation from your family for a long time, seeking a better future also involves more significant risks and challenges.
 These include but are not limited to cultural differences and communication gaps.

 Choosing to work in another country means having to deal with locals and communicating with them.
 Such a requirement definitely demands effort and hard work, which, at some point, triggers exhaustion.
 This is true, especially when you have to juggle both working on the tasks at hand and building a good relationship with superiors or colleagues.

-While most OFWs are fortunate to find joy and fulfillment abroad, there are few cases where migrants are subjected to poor working conditions.
+It is true that many OFWs are fortunate to find joy and fulfillment abroad.
+But there are still cases where migrants are subjected to poor working conditions.
 To some extent, others would even experience unjust, racist treatments.

 OFWs’ quality of work brings pride to the nation.